mxritzdev/MoonlightImages/runtimes/python/README.md

 # Python Moonlight Image

-This Python Moonlight Image runtime supports many java versions and works with ARM and x86_64.
+This Python Moonlight Image runtime supports many python versions and works with ARM and x86_64.

 The Python Version is changeable for the user.